ShreyanshMisra/bostonhousing/README.md

-# Multiplie Linear Regression on King County
+# Multiplie Linear Regression on King County Housing Dataset

 Multiple Linear Regression (MLR) is a statistical method used to estimate the relationship between a dependent variable and multiple independent variables, assuming a linear relationship between them.